-Understanding cross-talk between cells in the central nervous system is the next frontier for the development of new therapies to treat Multiple Sclerosis (MS), Parkinson’s disease, ALS (Lou Gehrig’s disease) and other disorders.
+Understanding cross-talk between cells in the central nervous system is the next frontier for the development of new therapies to treat multiple sclerosis (MS), Parkinson’s disease, ALS (Lou Gehrig’s disease) and other disorders.

 NYSCF’s MS research focuses on the role astrocytes play in the loss or destruction of myelin, the insulation around nerve fibers that allows messages to be transmitted from the brain to other parts of the body.
-Reprogramming cells to halt myelin loss would prevent the loss of function caused by myelin damage in multiple sclerosis.
+Reprogramming cells to halt myelin loss would prevent the loss of function caused by myelin damage in MS.

 NYSCF’s development of novel protocols for re-engineering a patient’s own cells to generate functional astrocytes and oligodendrocytes (myelin-producing cells) significantly advances an understanding of how cells communicate in the CNS.
 The ability to create a healthy, ongoing source of the patient’s own myelin-producing cells would represent an important step forward in the development of cell-based therapies to halt and reverse MS damage.
-This grant will advance prior work in this area conducted by NYSCF.
+This grant advances prior work in this area conducted by NYSCF.

 Dr. Fossati received her PhD at the University of Bologna – Italy, and joined Dr. Hans Snoeck’s lab at Mount Sinai School of Medicine in 2006, while still a PhD student.

 She has been working on the development of the immune system, focusing on B lymphocytes first and, as a post doctoral fellow, on the generation of thymic epithelial cells from embryonic stem cells.